 Americans love shrimp!
-We eat 4.1 pounds of it every year.
-But you might want to think twice next time you pick up a bag of frozen shrimp at the grocery store.
+It’s estimated that the average American eats 4.1 pounds of it every year, but you might want to think twice next time you pick up a bag of frozen shrimp at the grocery store.
 It turns out that the process of getting shrimp into those convenient frozen packages wreaks havoc on the environment.
-Farmed shrimp are pumped with chemicals that end up in people’s bodies, and shrimp cultivation can render huge swaths of the sea into barren wastelands for decades.
+Farmed shrimp are pumped with chemicals that end up in people’s bodies, and shrimp cultivation can render huge swathes of the sea into barren wastelands for decades.
 Wild shrimp aren’t any better, as harvesting them kills droves of other sea animals in the process.

 With both farmed and wild shrimp in question, what kind of shrimp is good to eat?
 Unfortunately, there aren’t a lot of options.
-Some wild pink shrimp from Oregon and spot prawns from British Columbia are certified by the Marine Stewardship Council, but are not widely available.
-The best option, which is a tough one, is to just stop eating shrimp at this point.
+Some wild pink shrimp from Oregon and spot prawns from British Columbia are certified by the Marine Stewardship Council, but those aren’t exactly widely available.
+The best option, which is a tough one, is to just stop eating shrimp altogether.